srussvoll/byggern/README.md

 ## Stream

 We chose to implement a full duplex stream class, because it gave us a lot of overhead when implementing other modules such as UART, SPI and CAN.
 It utilizes a ring buffer for both input and output.

+## Network

+In addition to CAN, which is the physical and link layer, we have also made a transport layer and application protocol.

+**Transport layer - SOCKET**

+The transport layer is implemented as a SOCKET (not to be confused with a TCP socket).
+It handles communication between the node and a specified CAN channel.
+It uses the stream in order to buffer incoming and outgoing messages.

+*Please see the socket class in the docs for a more detailed description*

+**Application layer - SCP**

+Our application layer protocol is called SCP (Simple Command Protocol).
+It uses a socket to send commands between nodes.
+The SCP frame consists of the following:

+* Command, 1 byte.
+* Amount of data, 1 byte
+* Data, 0-256 bytes

+*Please see the SCP class in the docs for a more detailed description*

 ## Extras